Hi Chiranjeev,

 My pre-thinking assumption (as I wrote on paper):

--Sviatovin is not a work of fiction...the is real depiction of events described.Choice C is even more narrow and well defined "to the point" Assumption.(A) the life of Prince Sviatov is not the subject of any other medieval Moringian texts
+-Sviatovin is not a work of fiction...the family diagram is real depiction of events described.Choice C is even more narrow and well defined "to the point" Assumption.(A) the life of Prince Sviatov is not the subject of any other medieval Moringian texts

 Even if it is the case how that will say help me find out when S was written ?
 OFS(B) the author of Sviatovin intended it to provide as accurate a report about Prince Sviatov's exploits as possible